costasofianos/NoesisContextCollection/README.md

 | **Semantic Tree Parser** | Constructs an efficient semantic layer on top of the Kotlin PSI tree to represent classes, methods, and variables hierarchically. |
 | **Reporting Engine** | Produces detailed HTML reports showing how each snippet was selected and weighted. |

-See the following diagram from the paper for an overview of the architecture:
-*(Insert `StrategyCombiningArchitecture.png` here)*

 ---